aimanhaziqmy/rehab-recommender-docs/blog/greetings.md

 tags: [greetings, machine learning, API]
 ---

 Hi there, this project are still in development.
 The machine learning that are now in experiment are neural collaborative filtering, expert in the loop, two tower optimization, BQML and Matrix Factorization.
+The algorithms are being optimized to provide personalized recommendations based on user preferences and behavior.
 Feel free to connect with my github account.